Skip to Content

 Renault 5 - Copyright Renault

-Renault - electric car offensive until 2025
+Renault – electric car offensive is being pushed

 After Volkswagen's major change in strategy, Renault is also accelerating its conversion to a manufacturer of electric cars.
 The focus has shifted to fundamental changes from development to production and recycling.
 Classics such as the Renault 5 and what is currently known as the “4ever” are also expected to experience a renaissance as electric models.
 According to its own information, the Renault Group will bring ten new fully electric models onto the market by 2025.